Skip to content

 2. Provide Host Specs: Include your target Linux host specifications (machine-id and CPU core count).
 This allows us to mint your hardware-locked Evaluation License.

 3. Initialize Sandbox: We will securely deliver your bidoptic.tar.gz container and Python SDK bundle.
-You can begin your 30-day trial immediately upon receipt.
+You can begin your Evaluation Period immediately upon receipt.

 Technical Support & Inquiries